AdobeDocs/experience-platform.fr-FR/help/segmentation/pql/logical-quantifiers.md

 title: Quantificateurs logiques
 topic: developer guide
 translation-type: tm+mt
-source-git-commit: 6a0a9b020b0dc89a829c557bdf29b66508a10333
+source-git-commit: 84a5b992639c1cabfdeaec5262964c9873826592
 workflow-type: tm+mt
-source-wordcount: '188'
+source-wordcount: '185'
-ht-degree: 93%
+ht-degree: 87%

 ---

 # Fonctions de quantificateur logique

 Logical quantifiers can be used to assert conditions with arrays in [!DNL Profile Query Language] (PQL).
-Vous trouverez plus d’informations sur les autres fonctions PQL dans la [présentation du langage de requête de profil](./overview.md).
+More information about other PQL functions can be found in the [[!DNL Profile Query Language] overview](./overview.md).

 ## Existe